Tremus/ghost_docs/docs.md

 Use the X/Y controls in the top right corner to increase or decrease the number of horizontal & vertical segments in the grid.

 All points can be dragged within the grid.
 Double click in an empty space within the grid to add a new point.
-Hold the Alt(Windown) or Option (macOS) key while dragging to snap the point to the grid.
+Hold the Alt (Windows) or Option (macOS) key while dragging to snap the point to the grid.

 Double left click on a empty space will add points.
 Double left click on points to remove them.

-The intersection between two opints can be clicked dragged up and down to ramp up/down.
-Double clicking on the intersections between points will reset the ramp to a striaght line.
+The intersection between two points can be clicked dragged up and down to ramp up/down.
+Double clicking on the intersections between points will reset the ramp to a straight line.

 #### Menu